Our faculty members work closely with the residents and share with them

 The first year residents are responsible for managing the General Eye Clinic at Ochsner LSU Health Shreveport.
 This is an extremely busy clinic that handles over 15,000 patient visits every year.
 The clinic provides eye care for the entire Northern half of Louisiana and provides the residents with a wealth of diverse pathology.
-Monday is retina clinic where a large portion of retinal laser procedures and retinal injections are performed.
+Monday is general Clinic in the morning and oculoplastics in the afternoon.
+Numerous minor plastics procedures are performed on Monday afternoon by PGY-2 residents as part of this clinic.
 Tuesday is general clinic in the morning and pediatric clinic in the afternoon.
-Wednesday is general Clinic in the morning and oculoplastics and cornea clinic in the afternoon.
-Numerous minor plastics procedures are performed on Wednesday afternoon by PGY-2 residents as part of this clinic.
+Wednesday is retina clinic where a large portion of retinal laser procedures and retinal injections are performed.
 Thursday is glaucoma clinic all day and a large number of glaucoma laser procedures and minor surgical procedures are performed on Thursdays.
-Friday is consult/general clinic day.
-Each resident follows her/his own patients with great value placed on continuity of care.
+Friday is consult/general ophthalmology and neuro-ophthalmology clinic day.
+Residents follow their own patients with great value placed on continuity of care.

-Every month, a first year resident will spend one Friday in the operating room one-on-one with an oculoplastic attending performing plastics cases as primary surgeon.
+Every month, a PGY2 resident will spend two Fridays in the operating room one-on-one with an oculoplastic attending performing plastics cases as primary surgeon.